1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Medical History and Exam

-He reviews your Crohns history, past flares, throat symptoms, and risk factors like family history and lifestyle.
+He checks your Crohns history, flares that occurred in the past, throat presenting, and risk predispositions such as family history and lifestyle.

 Upper Endoscopy

-A thin, flexible camera is guided down your throat to directly visualize inflammation, ulcers, or strictures in the esophagus.
+Through a fine and flexible camera introduced into your throat to observe the inflammation, ulcers, or strictures of the esophagus directly.

 Biopsy